intelligenxe/.github/CONTRIBUTING.md

 # Contributing to The Strategist Platform

-Welcome, and thank you for your interest
+Welcome, and thank you for your interest.

----

 ## Contributor’s Current Focus